 As MT4 is limited to decentralised markets only, MT5 was introduced to overcome this limitation.
-MT5 is a multimarket platform which means both centralised and decentralised asset classes are available for trade.
+MT5 is a multimarket platform, which means both centralised and decentralised asset classes are available for trade.
 With MT5, in addition to CFDs available on MT4, Pepperstone offer Shares CFD.
-Pepperstone offers the following share CFDs
+Pepperstone offers the following share CFDs:

 While MT5 certainly offers more trading instruments than MT4, If you do not intend to trade Shares CFD (or other centralised derivatives which Pepperstone may or not offer in future such as futures) then there may not be a strong need to choose MT5 over MT4 when it comes to trading instruments.

 MT4 is built to run only on 32-bit operating systems.
 MT5 can run is built for 64-bit operating systems.
 This means MT5 is faster than MT4.
 MT5 is a multi-threaded platform while MT4 is a mono-threaded platform.
-You can use MT5 on 32-bit platform provided you have at least 4GB memory.
-If you are planning to use virtual private system (VPS) then you will get significant benefits using MT5.
+You can use MT5 on the 32-bit platform provided you have at least 4GB memory.
+If you are planning to use a virtual private system (VPS) then you will get significant benefits using MT5.

-MT4 being mono-threaded has only one dedicated server which means it has restrictions in its communication with other servers.
+MT4 being mono-threaded has only one dedicated server, which means it has restrictions in its communication with other servers.
 MT5, on the other hand, can communicate with multiple other servers.
-These include trade server, backup server, access server and history servers.
+These include trade server, backup server, access server, and history servers.
 MT5 works seamlessly with other servers which improve speeds, hardware efficiency and resource optimisation.

-While MT5 is more efficient with its use of resources, it still can take up to 3 times more RAM space when we compare with MT4 which can mean a longer installation process.
+While MT5 is more efficient with its use of resources, it still can take up to 3 times more RAM space when we compare with MT4, which can mean a longer installation process.

 MT4 being only 32-bit and mono-threaded means it is ideal if you have more basic hardware infrastructure.
-If your desktop has low memory or is using a windows version lower than Windows 0 then you may be better to use MT4 despite MT5 having the better capability.
+If your desktop has low memory or is using a windows version lower than Windows 0, then you may be better to use MT4 despite MT5 having the better capability.

 MT5 marketplace and codebase, on the other hand, may not be as large as that on offer with MT4, does offer a marketplace that is growing fast and more conveniently an inbuilt tab on the platform that allows you to buy forex product directly.
 MT4 users need to visit MQL4.com to buy their products.